timmy1996/games/README.md

 ### Overview

-The dataset multi-valued fields, inconsistent dates, and deeply nested relationships which may not be ideal dor Power BI.
+The dataset multi-valued fields, deeply nested relationships which may not be ideal for Power BI.
 In this project, we shall do the following tasks:

 - Clean and validate data using pandas (missing values etc)
 - Normalise multi-valued attributes like developers, genres, and publishers